CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/how-to-add-public-ip-to-virtual-machine.md

 3. In the Add Public IP Address form customers should populate the appropriate fields that meet their business needs.
 The GUI allows customers to add multiple single port, port ranges and CIDR Source IP ranges.

   - Internal IP Address: by default the GUI will present the private IP address of the virtual instance currently deployed.
-As the CenturyLink Cloud leverages a 1 to 1 NAT the public IP will be mapped to this private IP.
+As the Lumen Cloud leverages a 1 to 1 NAT the public IP will be mapped to this private IP.
 It is important to note that should a customer require more than 1 public IP on a virtual machine the same process applies _except_ when visiting the GUI the internal IP address field will show **Add new IP address**.
 During the provisioning of the 2nd Public IP, as we use 1 to 1 NAT, a new private IP will also be bound to the virtual machine.
   - Public Port(s): A fixed, defined list of frequently used TCP ports customers can simple select from to save time.
   - Single Port: A specific TCP or UDP port for an application service
   - Port Range: A specific range of TCP or UDP ports for an application service